Periodic Table Quiz: Can You Guess the Element from Its Chemical Symbol?

 Do you know what element Mg is?

 The H stands for Hydrogen.
 Hydrogen is the lightest and most abundant element in the universe.
-These unsolved mysteries can easily be explained by science.

 What element is Si?